MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 :::image type="content" source="media/trigger.png" alt-text="Screenshot of trigger for when an HTTP request is received.":::

-The JSON Schema to use in your HTTP trigger is defined below.
+Use the following JSON Schema to use in your HTTP trigger.

 ```json
 {